-Each spring the center honors and recognizes students, faculty, staff and local friends with outstanding commitment to serving their communities during the Ben M. Elrod University Service Awards Banquet.
-The Elrod Center held its 12th annual community service award banquet and recognized over 145 individuals on April 17, 2012.
-Save the date for the next awards banquet: Tuesday, April 16, 2013
+Each spring, the center honors students, faculty, staff and local friends with outstanding commitment to serving their communities during The Elrod Center University Service Awards Banquet.

-Ouachita Baptist University’s Elrod Center for Family and Community honored Dr. Cecil Sutley with the Community Service Excellence Award and Gracie Wright with the OBU Foster Grandparent of the Year Award at its recent University Community Service Awards banquet.
-Dozens of Ouachita students, faculty and staff were also recognized for their service during the past year.
+Ouachita Baptist University’s Elrod Center for Family and Community honored Rachel Wicker with the Cargill Leadership Fund Award at its annual University Community Service Awards banquet April 19.
+Many Ouachita students, faculty and staff were also commended for their service and community leadership during the past year.

 Other Ouachita faculty, staff and students honored during the banquet include:

 TaxServe: John and Yvonne Cloud, Dana Dixon, Logan Hampton and Dalal Salah.